sntung41406/sntung41406.github.io/_pages/MATH597.md

 ### References
 * **Textbook**: "Foundations of Data Science" by Avrim Blum, John Hopcroft, and Ravindran Kannan
+* **Probability and Statistics:** "All of Statistics: A Concise Course in Statistical Inference" by Larry Wasserman
 * **Recommended Reading:**
     * The Mathematics of AI: https://mathematical-tours.github.io/maths-ia-course/